david1312/david1312/README.md

 # Hi there, I'm David Bernadi! 👋

-I'm an experienced Software Engineer and front-end enthusiast passionate about turning ideas into reality by building scalable and user-friendly web applications.
+I'm an experienced Software Engineer and frontend enthusiast passionate about turning ideas into reality by building scalable and user-friendly web applications.

 ---